st-matskevich/audio-guide-bot/README.md

 - All objects include:
   - Title - name of the object
   - Code - unique text data that is used for object identification
-  - Cover - image associated with the object
+  - Covers - array of images associated with the object
   - Audio - audio track associated with the object
 - Access to the objects is provided by scanning QR codes with encoded object code
 - Access to the objects is limited by token-based authorization